inasafe/inasafe-doc/docs/source/training/intermediate/osm/305-using-private-data-store.rst

 easy-to-use form for adding both public and private data.

-4. Access the Datastore Online
+4. Access the datastore online
 ------------------------------

 You can access the SDS online with your username and password.
 To visit